sanskrit/raw_etexts/mixed/ebhAratI-sampat/itihAsaHsaMskRtiH_cha/saMskRtiH/Indian_Cultural_Influence_In_Cambodia.md

 [^48]: "I.S.C.C., p.
 30."

 are versed in the Sâmaveda—he, Çri-Somaçarman, consecrated (this) Tribhuvaneçvara (Lordof the three worlds—Çiva), together with (animage of) the sun, with acts of worship andofferings on a grand scale.
 With the Râmâyanaand the Purâna he gave the complete (Mahâ)Bhârata and arranged for a daily recitation.without interruption.
-As long as the glory ofTribhuvaneçvara survives, whoever[^49](participates in this reading)—may a portion (of thefruit) of this great and virtuous deed go to (thecredit of) every doer of such a pious act.
+As long as the glory ofTribhuvaneçvara survives, whoever[^49] (participates in this reading)—may a portion (of thefruit) of this great and virtuous deed go to (thecredit of) every doer of such a pious act.
 Butthe mischievous wretch who takes away fromhere even a single book...."[^50]

 [^49]: "This portion is illegible."